arthurmde/api-spacex-backend/README.md

 ## App Usage

-The CLI application offers two possibilites:
+The CLI application offers two possibilities:
 #### last_position

-You can query for the last position of a sattelite at a given time.
+You can query for the last position of a satellite at a given time.
 If no time reference is provided, the system will consider the most recent data available on the database.
 The following positional arguments must be provided:
 * function_name